motion/orbit/notes/next-nate.md

 May

-"Nice Looking Multiple Apps"
+"Finish docs and website"

 June

-"Really plug in apps/data and share between"
+"Multi-apps on desktop and make them feel better"

 July

-"Really be able to develop an app"
+"Make demo apps work better, esp with adding sources and showing data"

 Aug

+hire......... so someone can do "Really be able to develop an app"

-"Really be able to sync config between"
+me: "Really be able to sync config between"

 Sep